-Many home sellers I meet ask me if I advertise in real estate magazines (or real estate books).
+Many home sellers I meet ask me if I advertise in a real estate magazine (or real estate book).
 Before I advertise any home in any type of media, I want to know if it will help to sell the home.
 And according to the National Association of REALTORS, real estate books and magazines result in less than 1% of home sales nationally.

 1. Real estate magazines are not searchable.

 When was the last time you picked up a copy of Homes and Land, or perhaps the Real Estate Weekly?
 Did you skim through it?
 Did you pay attention to how the listings are sorted?
 In most cases, you will see colored page edges indicating a geographical area (such as Asheville, Hendersonville, Black Mountain, etc.).
 Within those sections are pages assigned to individual real estate companies.
 So, Coldwell-Banker may have a couple of pages for its listings, Keller-Williams may have a couple of pages, and so on.
 On one page of Keller-Williams listings, for example, there may be 20 listings, including mobile homes, vacant lots, condos, and luxury homes.
 Unfortunately, the only way to search for the type of home you want is to look at every listing on every page.

 2. Real estate magazines are extremely limited in geographic reach.

 The Asheville market is very much a second-home market, and as you get into higher price ranges, there is a higher chance that your buyer is coming from out of state (or at least out of town).
 If your buyer is shopping for a home from their computer in Miami, New York, California, or overseas, they are only going to see listings that are promoted online.
 If a buyer in Miami goes to the local grocery store and picks up a copy of the Real Estate Book, guess what they are going to see?
 That’s right – waterfront condos and beach property!
 Only people shopping for groceries in Asheville will see Asheville properties!

 3. Real estate magazines have outdated and incomplete information.